 Nigerians love pepper soup, it is the spicy broth of meat or fish with some bitter herb added.
-Catfish pepper soup is always high in demand by guests at Nigerian parties and is about the most common pepper soup cooked in Nigeria homes, pubs, restaurants etc.
+Catfish pepper soup is always high in demand by guests at Nigerian parties and is about the most common pepper soup cooked in Nigerian homes, pubs, restaurants etc.

-There are many ways Nigerians cook their noodles even with some local herbs and spices.
+There are many ways Nigerians cook their noodles, even with some local herbs and spices.
 Instant Noodles, besides the Nigerian Jollof rice, might be the most widespread of Nigerian dishes.

 11. JOLLOF SPAGHETTI